arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 }
 ```

-The example code shown below reads the resistance value from the 1st Watermark sensor channel and displays it on the IDE Serial Monitor in terms of `ohms` and `centibars or kPa`:
+The example code below reads the resistance value from the 1st Watermark sensor channel.
+It displays it on the IDE Serial Monitor in terms of `ohms` and `centibars or kPa`:

-More example codes could also be found on  **File > Examples > Arduino_EdgeControl > Basic**
+More example codes can also be found on **File > Examples > Arduino_EdgeControl > Basic**.

 ```arduino
 #include <Arduino.h>